aaronmee/aaronmee/README.md

-- 👋 Hi, I’m @aaronmee, also known as midnight
+- 👋 Hi, I’m @aaronmee
-- 👀 I’m interested in playing around with boards like esp's or arduinos
+- 👀 I’m interested in tinkering around with software and programs
-- 🌱 I’m currently learning python and c++
+- 🌱 I'm working on projects in my free time and for fun
-- 📫 How to reach me: Discord @midnight#1932
+- 📫 How to reach me: Discord @aaronmee